AmanaDefi/Amana-monorepo/README.md

 # Amana Monorepo

 Welcome to the **Amana Monorepo**.
 This repository contains all the core components of the Amana project, organized for streamlined collaboration and development.
 Amana aims to provide decentralized finance (DeFi) solutions, enabling users to invest in crypto yield-bearing vaults in a seamless and efficient way.

+---

+## Project Overview

+### Purpose

+The **Amana** platform provides users with a robust, decentralized system to optimize their investments through yield-bearing crypto vaults.
+The project leverages cutting-edge blockchain interoperability to enable cross-chain operations, ensuring accessibility and scalability.

+### Features

+- **Yield Vaults**: Supports depositing assets into vaults with yield strategies across chains.
+- **Cross-Chain Operations**: Seamlessly deposit and withdraw across multiple connected chains and ZetaChain.
+- **Performance Fees**: Deducts fees only on profits to ensure alignment with user interests.
+- **Gas Management**: Automated handling of gas for cross-chain operations.
+- **Transparent Treasury**: Efficient collection and distribution of protocol fees.
+- **Dynamic Swapping**: Token swaps through decentralized exchanges to optimize user returns.

+### Business Logic

+- **AmanaConnectedChainVault**: Manages investments for strategies on connected chains by integrating gas management and token swaps.
+- **AmanaZetachainVault**: Operates yield strategies directly on ZetaChain for seamless native-chain interoperability.
+- **Treasury**: Collects protocol fees for sustainability and operational support.
+- **GasTank**: Ensures smooth execution of cross-chain transactions by handling gas allocations.
+- **SwapHelperLib**: Provides utilities for token swaps, supporting multi-token operations.

+### Use Cases

+1. **Investor**:
+   - Deposit crypto assets into a vault to earn yield.
+   - Withdraw assets and accrued returns seamlessly across chains.

+2. **Protocol Manager**:
+   - Configure vault strategies and update them dynamically.
+   - Collect performance fees transparently in the treasury.

+3. **Cross-Chain User**:
+   - Deposit assets on one chain and withdraw them on another using connected chain functionality.

+---

+## Roles and Authorizations

+### User Roles

+1. **Investor**:
+   - Access vaults for deposits and withdrawals.
+   - Claim rewards from yield strategies.
+   - No special permissions required.

+2. **Protocol Manager**:
+   - Configure and update vault strategies.
+   - Set performance fees and treasury addresses.
+   - Requires owner authorization.

+3. **Smart Contract**:
+   - Facilitates operations such as investing, swapping, and transferring funds.
+   - Operates with restricted permissions to ensure secure fund handling.

+### Access Control

+- **OnlyOwner**: Used for administrative functions such as setting strategies, treasury, or gas tank addresses.
+- **OnlyGateway**: Ensures that certain functions can only be triggered by the designated gateway for secure cross-chain operations.
+- **Revertable**: Provides fail-safe mechanisms for handling transaction errors and reverting funds.

+---

 ## Repository Structure